-Kaiser Permanente is the largest non-profit health plan and hospital system in the country.
+Kaiser Permanente is the largest nonprofit health plan and hospital system in the country.
 The big picture goal at Kaiser is to bundle up health care by vertically integrating the cost, organization, and delivery of health care services in one bundle.

 What does that mean?
-Bascially, Kaiser often tries to be your doctor and your health insurer all rolled up into one.
+Kaiser often tries to be your doctor and your health insurer all rolled up into one.

 There are two schools of thought on Kaiser.
-One is the "big facilities are going to make a lot of medical errors even if the care is great overall" theory, which cites the fact that there are large numbers of meritorious medical malpractice claims against the likes of the Mayo Clinic, Johns Hopkins, the Cleveland Clinic, and so forth.
+One is the "big facilities are going to make a lot of medical errors even if the care is excellent overall" theory, which cites the fact that there are large numbers of meritorious medical malpractice claims against the likes of the Mayo Clinic, Johns Hopkins, the Cleveland Clinic, and so forth.

 This is an important question if you are considering your options between Kaiser and another health care provider.
 But if you are reading this page, most likely you believe you may have been hurt -- or a loved one has been killed -- as a result of medical malpractice by Kaiser.

-If this is the case, you really do not care whether Kaiser is a good medical provider or a bad one.
+If this is the case, you do not care whether Kaiser is a good medical provider or a bad one.
 Certainly, the judge will not allow the jury to hear evidence on this issue.
 What you should be focusing on is whether you have a viable malpractice claim.
 The only way to figure this out with certitude is to contact a lawyer to collect your medical records, evaluate them, and, if warranted, send them to a medical expert who is willing to offer testimony on your behalf at trial.Sample Verdicts, Arbitration Awards, and Settlements with Kaiser

 Below are some example verdicts, arbitration awards, and settlements with Kaiser in medical malpractice cases.
-You will see that most of these are in California where Kaiser does its most complete job of integrating its health insurance plans and its health care providers.
+You will see that most of these are in California where Kaiser does its most complete job of integrating its health insurance plans and its healthcare providers.

-- June 2011, California: $2,727,680 Verdict: A 52 year-old mother of two visited her family practitioner at Kaiser Permanente after she began to experience episodes of shortness of breath.
+- June 2011, California: $2,727,680 Verdict: A 52-year-old mother of two visited her family practitioner at Kaiser Permanente after she began to experience episodes of shortness of breath.
 The physician noted an elevated heart rate and ordered an EKG.
 After abnormal results were shown, a chest X-ray, CBC, and other blood tests were conducted to rule out anemia.
 The woman was informed by her physician that the blood tests were normal.
 She continued to experience shortness of breath and chest tightness throughout the following week.
 She presented to Kaiser Urgent Care in Santa Clara where she was diagnosed with a pulmonary embolism and was transferred to Kaiser Permanente Panorama City Hospital.
 That same evening she coded, passed away the following day.
 Her family sued Kaiser Permanente and the primary care physician on her behalf.
 Plaintiffs claimed Defendant Physician failed to consider a differential diagnosis during her initial visit.
 They further alleged that the decedent’s risk factors for pulmonary embolism should have been considered as she was obese and used the NuvaRing.
 Defendants argued the decedent’s complaints were not typical for a pulmonary embolism and had the embolism been diagnosed during the initial visit, there was no guarantee of survival.
 A LA County jury rendered a $2,772,680 verdict for the Plaintiffs.